-Becoming one with nature, getting your cardio workout — it’s all just that much more pleasant in Upstate PA and the Pocono Mountains, where the outdoors is your instant friend.
+Becoming one with nature and getting your cardio workout — it’s all just that much more pleasant in Upstate PA and the Pocono Mountains, where the outdoors is your instant friend.
 Whatever your mode of climb, be it boot or bike, many of the trails are near the water, with tons of between-trail activities like swimming and fishing.
-You’ll also discover plenty of peaceful country inns and resorts, scenic byways, pristine rivers and creeks, historical sites and a rich diversity of restaurants that make this an ideal place for a memorable vacation.
+You’ll also discover plenty of peaceful country inns and resorts, scenic byways, pristine rivers and creeks, historical sites, and a rich diversity of restaurants that make this an ideal place for a memorable vacation.
 It’s easy to extend this two-day road trip into something longer.